Maharshi-Adiraju/productradio/index.md

 I bring clarity to ambiguity, momentum to teams, and structure to bold ideas.
 Passionate about building products that create lasting impact, I remain committed to leading with vision, agility, and a relentless focus on delivering measurable value.

-# 🎙️ Welcome to Product Radio
+# 🎙️ Welcome to Product Radio - my new experiment in product storytelling.

-I started **Product Radio** to share the principles and practices that have guided me throughout my career:
+I started **Product Radio** to share the principles and practices that have guided me throughout my career.
-**think like a business, build like a technologist, and lead with vision.**

-Product Radio is my way of broadcasting those lessons—bringing together insights on AI, product strategy, and innovation in a format that’s simple, practical, and inspiring.
+Product Radio is my way of broadcasting those lessons, bringing together insights on AI, product strategy, and innovation in a format that’s simple, practical, and inspiring.

 Through short broadcasts, frameworks, and stories, my goal is to help teams and leaders tune into the signals of innovation and build products that truly matter.